dmdiehr/favorites/README.md

 ## Description

-This is an "favorites" webpage.
+This is a "favorites" webpage.
 It's purpose is to demonstrate my ability to use JavaScript and jQuery to collect form information and to display that information by showing/hiding elements on the page.

 ## Setup